Step 1: Creating Your Workspace and Workflow-Type Application

 Introduction

 In this lesson, you’ll begin building your first application in Unqork.
-With each lesson in this course, you'll continue building out this application until it's fully functional.
+With each lesson and step in this course, you'll continue building out this application until it's fully functional.

-The application you'll create intakes and validates an employee travel request.
-For this use case, you'll start your configuration journey by creating a Workspace and workflow-type application.
+The application you'll create intakes, validates, and approves or denies an employee travel request.
+For this use case, you'll start your configuration journey by working in an Unqork Workspace and building a workflow-type application.

 You can preview an example of this completed use case here: https://training.unqork.io/#/workflow/646533d1811f0f6e5b3c245f/edit.